fbpx

 Ripped Screens, Unsealed Cracks, and Holes

-Sometimes, even when screens cover our windows and doors, flies can find their way through tiny crevices to get to anything they’re sensing in your home.
+Sometimes, even when screens cover our windows and doors, flies can find their way through tiny crevices to get to anything theyโ€™re sensing in your home.
+Dead animals can also attract flies, as they lay their eggs on decomposing matter.
 Screens can have rips, holes, and unsealed cracks between the frame and the screen.
 Flies also come in through openings around plumbing and pipes, vents, and cracks in the foundation.

 If you have holes in your air conditioner filters or cracks around the unit, flies can come through without you even knowing.
 The roof of your home is another hidden way for flies to enter your home because there may be holes or damaged ceilings you are unaware of.
 It is important to be aware of these possibilities because the older the house is, the more common it is.

-Poor Sanitation
+Poor Sanitation and Garbage Cans

 They thrive in this filthy environment, allowing their numbers to increase, making it more difficult for you to get rid of them.
 Keeping a clean, sanitized space will prevent flies from multiplying and taking over your home.